 Furthermore, as Patient Reported Outcome Measurements (PROMs) and the pursuit for patient centered care has become a key topic in health care systems worldwide, Statista and Newsweek once again surveyed leading hospitals around the world on their implementation and use of PROMs across different specialties and departments.
-Results of the survey allow for a patient outcome focused metric, which is comparable internationally (see Section 2.1 PROMs implementation score for further detail).
-Thus, results from the PROMs Implementation survey were factored into the scoring model for the second time.
+Results of the survey allow for a patient outcome focused metric, which is comparable internationally (see Section 3.1 PROMs Implementation Score for further detail).
+Thus, results from the PROMs Implementation survey were factored into the scoring model for the third time.

-To acknowledge the diverse specializations within the field of pediatrics, standout cat-egories for awarded hospitals in the pediatrics list were introduced for the first time.
+To acknowledge the diverse specializations within the field of pediatrics, standout specialties for awarded hospitals in the pediatrics list are displayed for the second time.
 Participants were provided with the opportunity to select one standout medical field for each recommended/assessed hospital.
-The available standout medical fields for participants to choose from included: Cardiology, Cardiac Surgery, Endocrinology, Gastroenterology, Oncology, Neurology, Neurosurgery, Neonatology, Oncology, Orthopedics and Urology.
+The available standout medical fields for participants to choose from included: Cardiology, Cardiac Surgery, Endocrinology, Gastroenterology, Oncology, Orthopedics, Neurology, Neurosurgery, Neonatology, Pulmonology and Urology.